 When the monkeys couldn’t move their disabled limbs, as further punishment, Taub let them go hungry for days on end.

-“Several had bitten off their own fingers and had festering stubs, which they extended towards me as I discreetly took fruit from my pockets.
-With these pitiful limbs they searched through the foul mess of their waste pans for something to eat,” Pacheco later wrote in an article in Peter Singer’s book In Defense of Animals.
+“Several had bitten off their own fingers and had festering stubs, which they extended towards me as I discreetly took a fruit from my pockets.
+With these pitiful limbs, they searched through the foul mess of their waste pans for something to eat.”

-Aghast, he started secretly photographing these maimed monkeys and logging details of the torturous experiments.
-And, at night, he stole in veterinarians and primatologists as eye witnesses to tour the lab.
+Aghast and appalled, he started secretly photographing these maimed monkeys and logging details of the torturous experiments.

 Then he went to the police with all his evidence.

 On September 11, 1981, in an unprecedented move, the Montgomery County police raided the laboratory and seized the monkeys.
-They criminally charged and arrested Taub for animal cruelty and failing to provide adequate veterinary care.
+They criminally charged Dr. Edward Taub and arrested him for committing animal cruelty and failing to provide adequate veterinary care.

 Now, it was through this society that Pacheco and his friends were fighting this high-profile case for the rights of the Silver Spring monkeys.
 And it was precisely this battle that transformed their fledgling outfit into an internationally known organization.